-This Summary describes the basic terms and conditions of the HRA, including how it interacts with your Group Health Plan coverage.
+This Summary describes the basic terms and conditions of the HRA, including how it works and how it interacts with your Group Health Plan coverage.

 Your participation in the HRA is completely voluntary.
 You are not required to participate in the HRA in order to enroll in the Group Health Plan.
 But if you choose not to participate, you will not receive benefits under the HRA.